HBM/cppstream/README.md

 ## Library
 Center of all is a library containing everything needed to implement an HBM Daq Stream Client.
 Sources are to be found below `lib`.
 Headers with the interface headers are to be found under `include`.

-The most important class of is `StreamClient`.
+The most important class is `StreamClient`.
 It encapsulates the communication with a Daq Stream server.
 It collects and keeps stream related meta information received from the Daq Stream Server.
 It provides methods for subscribing and unsubscribing signals from the Daq Stream Server.

-Furthermore it holds a container of objects representing subscribed signals.
+`SubScribedSignals` holds a container of objects representing all subscribed signals from a Daq Stream Server.
 The `SubScribedSignal` class processes signal related meta information and measured values.

 ## Examples
 There are simple example programs using the library.